 - ECO doubting the genuine intentions to visit the UK

-- Misunderstanding or mistake about an exclusion order immigration UK
+- Misunderstanding or mistake about a UK immigration exclusion order

-UK Visa Reapply or Appeal: what to do after rejection?
+So, UK visa reapply or appeal: what to do after rejection?

-If either a fresh application or reconsideration has not worked and the applicant has tried and failed, then it may worth to consider to take a legal action i.e. either an Appeal or a Judicial Review.
+If either a fresh application or reconsideration has not worked.
+And the applicant has tried and failed, then it may worth to take legal action.
+Apparently, a UK immigration appeal or a judicial review constitutes a legal action against a refusal decision.
 Please note: if either no right of appeal or limited right of appeal is stated in the refusal decision then an applicant can file a judicial review against the refusal decision.

 - How many British citizens living abroad and migrants in the UK?